mrdoob/three.js/test/unit/README.md

 For browser tests, futher changes to the library will not be reflected until the page is refreshed.

-When adding or updating tests, the cost common cause of test failure is forgetting to change `QUnit.todo` to `QUnit.test` when the test is ready.
+When adding or updating tests, the most common cause of test failure is forgetting to change `QUnit.todo` to `QUnit.test` when the test is ready.

 ## Debugging